Smithsonian Conservation Biology Institute: Programs

 Amongst the SCBI's most well known research programs are those based on the captive breeding, and reintroduction, of such endangered species as the black-footed ferret (Mustela nigripes), the clouded leopard (Neofelis nebulosa), the Guam Rail (Hypotaenidia owstoni), Przewalski's horse (Equus przewalskii), and the Matschie's tree-kangaroo (Dendrolagus matechiei).

 However, despite its accomplishments, the SCBI has not been exempt from controversy.
 In 2001, the former Smithsonian Secretary, Lawrence M. Small, backed by former Zoo Director Lucy Spelman, proposed the closure of the facility as a cost-saving measure.
 Opposition from the public and the scientific and conservation communities forced Secretary Small to back down from this decision.
 Afterwards, the leadership of Lawrence M. Small was shown to be fraught with corruption and waste, and he resigned as Secretary in 2007.

 Since the departure of Small, the SCBI has formed many long term partnerships (e.g. with Center for Tropical Forest Science, George Mason University (Smithsonian-Mason Global Conservation Studies Program), and National Ecological Observatory Network) to help ensure its long-term viability.

 Specimens

 Currently, the SCBI's collection of animals stands at over 400 specimens, including 17 mammalian and 15 avian species.

-Ordinarily closed to the public, the Smithsonian Conservation Biology Institute hosts an annual open-house event each fall.
-The "Autumn Conservation Festival" is sponsored by Friends of the National Zoo (FONZ) and provides an opportunity for members of the public to tour the grounds and veterinary facilities, interact with the staff and learn more about the research conducted at the SCBI.
-The "Autumn Conservation Festival" is held on the first weekend in October.
-FONZ also hosts a summer sleepaway camp on the site for children ages ten to fifteen.
+Ordinarily closed to the public, the Smithsonian Conservation Biology Institute historically hosted an annual open-house event each fall.
+The "Autumn Conservation Festival" was sponsored by Friends of the National Zoo (FONZ) and provided an opportunity for members of the public to tour the grounds and veterinary facilities, interact with the staff and learn more about the research conducted at the SCBI.
+The "Autumn Conservation Festival" was held on the first weekend in October.
+FONZ also hosted a summer sleepaway camp on the site for children ages ten to fifteen.

-Some of the species kept here include American bison, hooded cranes, red-crowned cranes, white-naped crane, maned wolves, cheetahs, a mariana crow, black-footed ferrets, persian onagers, Hartmann's mountain zebras and scimitar-horned oryxs.
+Some of the species kept here include hooded cranes, red-crowned cranes, white-naped crane, maned wolves, cheetahs, black-footed ferrets, persian onagers, Hartmann's mountain zebras and scimitar-horned oryxs.